 To crank up your site speed, here are some tips you can follow:

-If you skipped the section where we discussed maintaining a clean code, we’d reiterate that keeping unwanted data in your technical backend increases a site’s dead weight.
+If you skipped the section discussing maintaining a clean code, we’d reiterate that keeping unwanted data in your technical backend increases a site’s dead weight.
 These include code comments, redundant metadata, or repetitive CSS styles and designs.
-By eliminating this information and cleaning out your code, you can decrease your site’s loading time while improving its performance.
+Eliminating this information and cleaning out your code can decrease your site’s loading time while improving its performance.

-By compressing visual elements such as videos and images, you can shorten your page load time and significantly speed up page rendering time.
+By compressing images and videos, you can shorten your page load time and significantly speed up page rendering time.

 Optimise Cascading Style Sheets Delivery

 If you have minuscule CSS resources, consider plugging them into the HTML rather than having several CSS files in one page.
-That’s because a browser will only render a page as soon as it finishes processing all CSS resources.
-Hence, if you want to save a few milliseconds from the load time, using HTML for some visual elements can be useful.
+That’s because a browser will only render a page once it finishes processing all CSS resources.
+Hence, using HTML for some visual elements can be useful if you want to save a few milliseconds from the load time.

 Monitor Server Response Time